gama79530/DesignPattern/README.md

 ## Design Principle
 1. Keep it simple.
 1. Take out what you don’t really need.
-1. Strive for loosely coupled designs between objects that interact.
 1. Classes should be open for extension, but closed for modification.
 <!-- ch3 -->
 <!-- ch8 -->